 - Supplementary Proposal

 Expressions of Interest are reviewed on a rolling basis by Genome Canada.
 However, guideline dates for submission are outlined below.
 The complete application process generally takes approximately six months from EOI submission to funding decision.

 Genome Alberta will be the conduit for submitting documents to the competition.
 In addition, Genome Alberta will help applicants navigate the various stages of proposal development to increase the competitiveness of their projects.
 Therefore, all potential applicants are encouraged to get in touch with Genome Alberta early to navigate GAPP proposal submission.

-, Manager of Programs and Business Development.
+, Manager of Project Development and Support.